Skip to main content

 Endpoint Detection and Response (EDR) refers to security technologies that continuously monitor endpoint activities to detect, analyze, and respond to potential security threats.

-• Enables detailed investigation, including timeline reconstruction and root cause analysis.
+• Supports detailed investigations and root cause analysis.

 EDR Process